MicrosoftDocs/dataexplorer-docs/data-explorer/connect-jdbc.md

 ## Connect with JDBC

-To use JDBC to connect to Azure Data Explorer, follow these steps.
+The following steps describe how to use JDBC to connect to Azure Data Explorer.

 1. Create an application with `mssql-jdbc` JAR, `adal4j` JAR, and all of their dependencies.
-For example, see the following list of dependencies.
+Following is a list of dependencies required when using the `7.0.0` version of `mssql-jdbc` and `1.6.3` version of `adal4j`.

     ```java
     mssql-jdbc-7.0.0.jre8.jar